 Currently, there is no cure for bronchiectasis.
 However, there are treatments available that can relieve its symptoms, slow its progression and help preserve lung function.
 Traditional forms of treatment, such as bronchodilators and antibiotic medications, generally focus on reducing inflammation, thinning mucus, improving air flow and treating infection.
 Sometimes, if the damage is confined to a small area of a lung, surgery may be recommended to address very severe symptoms.

-Alternatively, the Lung Institute offers two forms of autologous stem cell therapy for bronchiectasis treatment:
+Alternatively, the Lung Health Institute offers cellular therapy for bronchiectasis treatment:

-These minimally invasive, outpatient procedures are designed to take advantage of the unique and powerful capabilities of adult stem cells.
-After deriving a sample of a patient’s blood or bone marrow, our regenerative medicine specialists isolate the stem cells in our on-site lab.
-When reintroduced to the patient’s body intravenously, the highly concentrated stem cells can travel through the bloodstream to reach the lungs and promote the natural healing of damaged tissue.
+These minimally invasive, outpatient procedures are designed to take advantage of the unique and powerful capabilities of adult cells.
+After deriving a sample of a patient’s blood, our regenerative medicine specialists isolate the cells in our on-site lab.
+When reintroduced to the patient’s body intravenously, the highly concentrated cells can travel through the bloodstream to reach the lungs and promote the natural healing of damaged tissue.

-As the world’s only stem cell center that focuses exclusively on treating pulmonary conditions – some of which are considered to be irreversible – the Lung Institute helps many people manage their bronchiectasis symptoms and achieve a better quality of life.
+As the world’s only cellular therapy center that focuses exclusively on treating pulmonary conditions – some of which are considered to be irreversible – the Lung Health Institute helps many people manage their bronchiectasis symptoms and achieve a better quality of life.
 We understand that our patients are individuals, and we believe they deserve treatments that meet their unique needs and goals.

-Contact the Lung Institute today at (800) 729-3065 to learn more about our innovative stem cell therapies for bronchiectasis.
+Contact the Lung Health Institute today at 888-745-6697 to learn more about our innovative cellular therapies for bronchiectasis.